richrd/suplemon/README.md

       _____/  /  /__/  /  /\___/  /____/  /_____/  /  /  /  /__/  /  / |   / /
      /_______/\_______/__/ /  /_______/________/__/__/__/________/__/ /|__/ /
      \_______\ \______\__\/   \_______\________\__\__\__\________\__\/ \__\/

               Remedying the pain of command line editing since 2014

-Suplemon is a modern, slick and intuitive console text editor with multi cursor support.
+Suplemon is a modern, powerful and intuitive console text editor with multi cursor support.
 Suplemon replicates Sublime Text style functionality in the terminal with the ease of use of Nano. http://github.com/richrd/suplemon